Mulukhiyah: Culinary varieties

-Arab World

 Egyptian cuisine

-As used in Egyptian cuisine, molokhiyya ([moloˈxejjæ]) is prepared by removing the central spine from the leaves, and then chopping the leaves finely with garlic and coriander.
-The dish generally includes some sort of meat; in Egypt this is usually chicken or rabbit, but lamb is preferred when available, particularly in Cairo.
+As used in Egyptian cuisine, molokhiyya ([moloˈxejjæ]) is prepared by removing the stem from the leaves, and then chopping the leaves finely.
+It is mixed with garlic and coriander.
+The dish generally includes some sort of meat; in Egypt, this is usually chicken or rabbit, but lamb is preferred when available, particularly in Cairo.
 Cooks in Alexandria often opt to use shrimp in the soup, while Port Said is famous for using fish.